MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 - After the Managed Instance is created, Contoso should not add resources to the subnet.
 - The subnet can't have a network security group associated with it.
 - The subnet must have a user-defined route table.
 The only route assigned should be 0.0.0.0/0 next-hop internet.
-- Optional custom DNS: If custom DNS is specified on the Azure virtual network, Azure's recursive resolvers IP address (such as 168.63.129.16) must be added to the list.
-Learn how to [configure custom DNS for a Managed Instance](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-custom-dns).
+- If an optional custom DNS is specified for the virtual network, the virtual IP address `168.63.129.16` for the recursive resolvers in Azure must be added to the list.
+Learn how to [configure custom DNS for an Azure SQL Database Managed Instance](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-custom-dns).
 - The subnet must not have a service endpoint (storage or SQL) associated with it.
 Service endpoints should be disabled on the virtual network.
 - The subnet must have a minimum of 16 IP addresses.
 Learn how to [size the Managed Instance subnet](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-configure-vnet-subnet).
 - In Contoso's hybrid environment, custom DNS settings are required.
 Contoso configures DNS settings to use one or more of the company's Azure DNS servers.
 Learn more about [DNS customization](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-custom-dns).